 Day 9 135 miles

 Another day of stunning driving on wonderful, meandering roads through canyons and across mountains.
 The scenery is captivating and dotted with untouched villages built from local stone.
 Stay for the next two nights just south of the French border, in the Valley de Tena, at a gorgeous, character hotel, with its own spa.
-Dinner is included this evening only.

 Day 11 189 miles